larspetrus/Roofpig/README.md

 Properties: `alg`, `flags:showalg`

-The algorithm to animate is defined like this: `alg=R F' x2 R D Lw'`.
+Define the animated algorithm like this: `alg=R F' x2 R D Lw'`.
 It handles standard cube notation and then some.
 If no alg is given, the playback buttons don't appear.

 ####Standard notation